singlestore-labs/singlestore-hasura-connector/README.md

 docker ps
 ```

-You'll need to follow whatever steps are necessary to expose your connector's port so that Hasura DDN can connect to it.
+Perform the steps required to expose the connector's port so that Hasura DDN can connect to it.
-Additionally, you'll need to update any cloud environment variables that your deployed supergraph needs from this
+Additionally, update any cloud environment variables that your deployed supergraph needs from the
-connector (e.g., `MY_SUBGRAPH_SINGLESTORE_READ_URL`) to match your deployed connector's endpoint.
+connector (e.g., `MY_SUBGRAPH_SINGLESTORE_READ_URL`) to match the deployed connector's endpoint.

 ## License